 3. Have a crisis strategy in place

 No procedure is completely immune to error.
 Blindness from fillers is very rare, but should central retinal artery occlusion take place, patients only have a retinal survival time of 60-90 minutes.
-During this limited window, you must be referred immediately to an ophthalmologist to reverse the effect.
+Rapid intervention is required and during this limited window, you must be referred immediately to an ophthalmologist for further treatment.

 With all that’s said, I hope you understand that every procedure comes with its risks; but they can be reduced with a responsible and competent doctor.
 Ultimately, it’s the doctor’s responsibility to ensure that every procedure goes smoothly.